halasheta/8bit-gpt/README.md

 # 8bit-GPT: Exploring Human-AI Interaction on Obsolete Macintosh OS

 This repository contains the source code for the artwork installation of `8bit-GPT`, which simulates an LLM on a legacy Macintosh OS emulator.
-In this case, we use `Basilisk II` for emulation/
+In this case, we use `Basilisk II` for emulation.

 The program running on the local machine can be found in `src/local`, where it reads the input from the emulator, sends requests to the model inference server, and writes the output to a shared file location.